Jef808/poker-eval/README.md

 ![Screenshot](/resources/gui.png)

+## Implementation

+For the 5-card evaluation, we closely follow [Cactus Kev](http://suffe.cool/poker/evaluator.html)'s blog post.
+Instead of the binary search approach proposed at the end of his article, we use a very straightforward perfect hash technique to obtain a very efficient 5 card evaluator.

 ## Running Tests

 By default, tests are not built.
 To build and run tests, replace the build command above by